McLaren MP4-20: J-damper

+The tuned J-damper was introduced as part of the suspension system by McLaren on its car the MP4-20, at the 2005 San Marino Grand Prix.
+The systems first existence was revealed in the 2007 Formula One espionage controversy when the device was noted as one of the drawings taken to Renault when Phil Mackereth left McLaren.

 Sponsorship and livery

 McLaren went into 2005 with renewed major sponsorships such as Mobil 1, Mercedes-Benz, SAP, Siemens, Hugo Boss, Sun Microsystems, AT&T, Schüco and Henkel Corporation.
 The team also received new sponsorship with Johnnie Walker replacing West as title sponsor from the Hungarian Grand Prix onwards due to the tobacco advertising ban in the European Union on 31 July 2005.
 In Turkey, the logo was removed.
 The livery was similar to the 2004 design with subtle changes, most notably the front of the rear wing did not feature any sponsorship.

 This would be the final McLaren car to feature the grey and black livery of primary sponsor West, a partnership which began with the MP4/12 in 1997.
-McLaren used the 'West' logos, except at the Canadian, French and British Grands Prix; where they were replaced by the drivers' names.
+McLaren used the 'West' logos, except at the Canadian, French, British and Hungarian Grands Prix onwards to the end of the season; where they were replaced by the drivers' names.

 McLaren MP4-20B

 McLaren was one of the first teams that already tested with the 2006 V8 engines in the summer of 2005.
 The car had the known traditional papaya orange test livery and was test driven by de la Rosa.